VIPASO Solution Overview

 System Architecture

-The VIPASO platform consists of micro-services on the backend that provide a REST API for mobile applications (iOS and Android native applications).
+The Vipaso platform consists of micro-services on the backend that provide a REST API for mobile applications (Android, iOS and KaiOS native applications).
 The backend system consists of several services for user data, payment and communication with external services.

-Backend services are responsible for the communication with external services.
-The payment service includes integrations to any external payment services including PSPs, national payment switches, MNOs.
-The other services are responsible for the security and other API endpoints for the Pay (consumer) and PoS (merchant) mobile apps.
+These backend services are responsible for communication with external services; such as integrations to external payment services including PSPs, payment switches, and MNOs.
+The other services are for the security and API endpoints for the Pay (payer) and PoS (requester) mobile apps.

 • Email gateway: External system for sending emails for user confirmation in the registration and restoration process if configured.